 - 8.29 The Authority may revoke a health practitioner's appointment at any time.
-The Authority will notify the health practitioner in writing of its revocation and the reasons for the revocation. - 8.30 If the health practitioner disagrees with the Authority's decision, they may request a review of the decision within 14 days of receipt of the decision and provide any relevant information as to why the appointment should not be revoked.
-The Authority will undertake the review and notify the health practitioner of the outcome within 21 days after receipt or after receiving the last document or information the Authority may request from the health practitioner.
+The Authority will notify the health practitioner in writing of its revocation and the reasons for the revocation. - 8.30 If the health practitioner disagrees with the Authority's decision, the health practitioner may request a review of the decision within 14 days of receipt of the decision and provide any relevant information as to why the appointment should not be revoked.
+The Authority will undertake the review and notify the health practitioner of the outcome within 21 days after receipt or if the authority requests further information, within 21 days after receiving the last document or information. - 8.31 A health practitioner may cease their appointment at any time during the term of the appointment by notifying the Authority in writing. - 8.32 A health practitioner whose appointment has been revoked, or a health practitioner who ceases their appointment, must as soon as possible cancel any appointments for medical assessments due to take place after the date of revocation or cessation, and notify all affected parties of those cancellations.
+They

-- 8.31 A health practitioner may cease their appointment at any time during the term of the appointment by notifying the Authority in writing. - 8.32 A health practitioner whose appointment has been revoked, or a health practitioner who ceases their appointment, must as soon as possible cancel any appointments for medical assessments due to take place after the date of revocation or cessation, and notify all affected parties of those cancellations.
-They must issue any reports related to the medical assessments as soon as possible.
-They must not accept any new bookings for medical assessments as a health practitioner authorised to give evidence under section 7.52 and these guidelines. - 8.33 When a health practitioner's appointment is revoked, or a health practitioner ceases their appointment, the evidence given by the health practitioner in the period that they were authorised, including during assessment of the claimant and production of a report, remains admissible for the purposes of section 7.52 of the Act.
-They continue to be authorised for any cross-examination and re-examination of that evidence during proceedings. - 8.34 SIRA may exercise its discretion to extend a health practitioner's authorisation to give evidence, or retrospectively authorise a health practitioner to give evidence, when genuine extenuating circumstances arise.
-This will be assessed on a case-by-case basis.
+- must issue any reports related to the medical assessments conducted prior to their revocation or cessation as soon as possible.
+They must not accept any new bookings for medical assessments as a health practitioner authorised to give evidence under section 7.52 and these guidelines. - 8.33 When a health practitioner's appointment is revoked, or a health practitioner ceases their appointment, the evidence given by the health practitioner in the period when the health practitioner was authorised, including at the examination of the claimant and production of a report, is admissible for the purposes of section 7.52 of the Act.
+The health practitioner continues to be authorised for any cross-examination and re-examination during the proceedings.